What is a Loan Estimate?

 - $1,002 total “origination fees”

 So, there is no 1% origination fee or origination points in the origination fees.
-The Feds just errantly chose confusing language that sounds like the old “1% origination fee” to describe the fees that lenders charge to originate a loan.
-They should have used “processing charges” in my opinion, instead of “Loan Origination” fees, as it would have been less confusing.
+The Feds just chose confusing language that sounds like the old “1% origination fee” to describe the fees that lenders charge to originate a loan.
+They should have used “processing charges” in my opinion, instead of “Loan Origination” fees.
+It would have been less confusing.